ryanhefner/creature-cache/README.md

 [![CircleCI](https://circleci.com/gh/ryanhefner/creature-cache.svg?style=shield)](https://circleci.com/gh/ryanhefner/creature-cache)
 [![Greenkeeper badge](https://badges.greenkeeper.io/ryanhefner/creature-cache.svg)](https://greenkeeper.io/)

-An in-memory cache that can be restored/rehydrated via a string or array to rebuild the cache Map.
+An in-memory cache that can be restored/rehydrated (brought back to life) via a string or array to rebuild the cache Map.

 This is particularly handy for frameworks that can generate a cache